-National Science Foundation (NSF) Overview and SBIR/STTR Information:
+National Science Foundation (NSF) Overview and SBIR/STTR Information

-NSF SBIR/STTR Program: See a list of topics and technologies that this seed fund has supported, however, with NSF SBIR/STTR, you determine the topic you wish to research rather than respond to a list of topics.
-To learn about seed funding through the National Science Foundation, see America’s Seed Fund.
-They “focus on high-risk, high-impact technologies—those that show promise but whose success has not yet been validated.”
+NSF SBIR/STTR Program: With the NSF SBIR/STTR, you determine the topic you wish to research rather than respond to a list of topics.
+The National Science Foundation focuses “on high-risk, high-impact technologies—those that show promise but whose success has not yet been validated.”

 Other Agencies That Fund SBIR/STTRs

 Other agencies and centers also fund SBIR or STTR in biotech and other life sciences, such as the Department of Defense (DOD), the USDA, and the Environmental Protection Agency.
 See the full list of participating agencies at SBIR.gov.